- Home |

 Hannah Wesland:

 Yes.
-Creation Lake is, well, it's been described as many different things, but it's often described as apy novel, wrapped in a novel of ideas.
-And that's sort of accurate in the sense that it is a novel about an undercover agent called Sadie Smith, who's an American centre, rural France, to infiltrate a group of radical climate activists who are trying to disrupt large scale industrial agribusiness in very remote corner of southwest France.
+Creation Lake is, well, it's been described as many different things, but it's often described as a spy novel, wrapped in a novel of ideas.
+And that's sort of accurate in the sense that it is a novel about an undercover agent called Sadie Smith, who's an American sent to rural France, to infiltrate a group of radical climate activists who are trying to disrupt large scale industrial agribusiness in a very remote corner of southwest France.
 So it is an incredibly enjoyable page turning thriller, which follows this agent, but it's much, much, much more complex than that.
-It's a novel about the leader of this cult that the Spire is trying to infiltrate who is obsessed with Neanderthals and the philosophy around them.
-And so you get a kind of really interesting in meshing of philosophical ideas and deep prehistory with a wise cracking, hilarious, very unreliable narrator who kind of takes you to places that are really surprising,
+It's a novel about the leader of this cult that the spy is trying to infiltrate who is obsessed with Neanderthals and the philosophy around them.
+And so you get a kind of really interesting meshing of philosophical ideas and deep prehistory with a wise cracking, hilarious, very unreliable narrator who kind of takes you to places that are really surprising,

 Rihanna Dhillon: